Ti-mmm/nixos-config/README.md

 Note: Everything here is WiP.
-I am new to NixOS and am using this repo to learn and discover.
+I am new to NixOS, just exploring.

-**TODOs:**
+# TODOs:

 - [ ] migrate app settings to home-manager:
   - [x] hyprland